Gashi (river)

 The Gashi (Lumi i Gashit) is a 27 km river located in Tropojë, northern Albania.

-It is a nature reserve, spanning an area of 3000 ha.
+It was a nature reserve, spanning an area of 3000 ha.
 The nature reserve forms a part of the European Green Belt and has been declared a UNESCO World Heritage Site within the Primeval Beech Forests of the Carpathians and Other Regions of Europe.
+In 2022, the protected area was amalgamated to form the Alps of Albania National Park.